vijaya94/Geyser/README.md

 Geyser is a proxy, bridging the gap between Minecraft: Bedrock Edition and Minecraft: Java Edition servers.
 The ultimate goal of this project is to allow Minecraft: Bedrock Edition users to join Minecraft: Java Edition servers as seamlessly as possible.
 However, due to the nature of Geyser translating packets over the network of two different games, *do not expect everything to work perfectly!*

-Special thanks to the DragonProxy project for being a trailblazer in protocol translation and for all the team members who have joined us here!
+Special thanks to the DragonProxy project for being a trailblazer in protocol translation and to all the team members who have joined us here!

 ### Currently supporting Minecraft Bedrock 1.20.0 - 1.20.32 and Minecraft Java 1.20.2